N-HEDGER/temp_3sec/3_sec.md

 ![](3_sec_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 Model 2 - Now add AOI as a fixed effect.
 This allows for a vertical offset in gaze proportion dependent on the AOI, but one that is time invariant (a straight line).
-Plot the predictions
+Plot the predictions.

 ```r